dentolos19/fakerspotter/FakerSpotter/wwwroot/data/intro.md

 <br/>

-In order to pass through one room, you must correctly answer a certain amount of questions correctly with retries.
-However, there is a limit on how many times you can retry and the minimum that you can get on one room is 100 points.
+You need to correctly answer the given questions consecutively in order to proceed into the next room.
+Each time you fail to answer, we will deduct points depending on the difficulty of the room.
+The minimum points you can get in each room is 100.

 ##### Game Plan

-* **Room 1**: Is it a fact or a opinion?
+* **Room 1**: Is it a fact or a opinion? (max 300 points)
-* **Room 2**: Spot the fake headline!
+* **Room 2**: Spot the fake headline! (max 200 points)
-* **Room 3**: Spot the fake news!
+* **Room 3**: Spot the fake news! (max 500 points)

 ##### End Awards